 The road that runs through the village from Great Shelford to Sawston and Great Chesterford (A1301) was a turnpike road from 1724 to 1870.
 The road from Cambridge to Linton and Haverhill (A1307) was likewise a turnpike road from 1765 to 1876.
 Stapleford was formerly crossed by the railway to Haverhill, which branched from the Liverpool Street line south of the London Road bridge.
 The line was opened in 1865 but closed in 1967 and is now dismantled, though the humped bridge where it passed under the road to Sawston still remains.

-Opening of the M11 motorway in 1980 relieved Stapleford and neighbouring parishes of much of the traffic which had formerly used the A1301.
-Continuing increase of local traffic, however, necessitated the construction in August 1997 of a pelican crossing across London Road at the Post Office, which has since become a photographic studio.
-The Parish Council had first requested a crossing there in 1964.
+Opening of the M11 motorway in 1980 relieved Stapleford of much of the traffic which had formerly used the A1301.
+Continuing increase of local traffic, however, necessitated the construction in August 1997 of a pelican crossing across London Road at the then Post Office, which has since become a home.

 In September 1989, the District Council defined an area in Mingle Lane and Gog Magog Way, together with two properties in Dukes Meadow and four in Church Street, as a conservation area.